Applications now open for our Empower Her Journey program

 2020 Political Candidate Training

-Design & Delivery of Business Ready Workshops for Tiddas in Business including providing Group and 1-on-1 Business Mentoring for Aboriginal and Torres Strait Islander women in business.
+Design & delivery of Business Ready Workshops for Tiddas in Business including providing Group and 1:1 business mentoring for Aboriginal and Torres Strait Islander women in business.
+This program was funded by Office for Women.

 2022 WoC Executive Leadership Program

-Design & Development of Australia’s first Women of Colour Executive Leadership Program for the Victorian Government
+Design & development of Australia’s first Women of Colour Executive Leadership Program for Women of Colour Australia and the Victorian Government.

 2023 WLA First Nations Women's leadership Symposium